netuitive-community-packages/netuitive-packages-linux/README.md

 ###Version 2.6.0

-* Narrow the scoping of the package.
+* Added support for the new heartbeat collector.

 ###Version 2.5.5